Marquette University, B.A., Political Science (1997)

-She is a member of the Recruitment Committee at Chuhak & Tecson, P.C.
+She previously served as a member of the Recruitment Committee at Chuhak & Tecson, P.C.

 A passionate volunteer at Misericordia, where her sister is a long-time resident, Kara is vice president of the Misericordia Siblings Association and has been deeply involved with its major fundraiser, The Artist in All, held annually at The Art Institute of Chicago.
 Kara also helps in the gift shop, collects donations during Misericordia Candy Days and serves at the charity’s Family Fest.
 She has volunteered at the Greater Chicago Food Depository and Lakeview Pantry with other Chuhak & Tecson attorneys and staff.